In statistics, the confidence interval is the range that a population parameter is likely to fall into, for a given probability.

 The above function returns a confidence value of 0.013719748

-Further information and examples of the Excel Confidence.Norm function can be found on the Microsoft Office website.
+Further details and examples of the Excel Confidence.Norm function are provided on the Microsoft Office website.